pymc-devs/pymc-examples/myst_nbs/pymc3_howto/sampling_compound_step.myst.md

 +++

 ## Specify compound steps
-Auto-assignment can be overriden for any subset of variables by specifying them manually prior to sampling:
+Auto-assignment can be overridden for any subset of variables by specifying them manually prior to sampling:

 ```{code-cell} ipython3
 with m: